Santa Ana Canyon: 91 Express Lanes

 As seen on their official site, the 91 Express Lanes pass through the Santa Ana Canyon.
 Their goal was to relieve some of the traffic that SR 91 carries daily; previously, they ended at Green River Road, without continuing further into Corona.
 As of March 20, 2017, an 8-mile extension of the 91 Express Lanes was completed that terminates after passing I-15 when headed eastbound.

 The 91 Express Lanes is a four-lane, 18-mile toll road built in the median of the Riverside Freeway (State Route 91) between Interstate 15 (I-15) and California State Route 55 (SR 55).
 A connecting ramp from SR 91 eastbound to I-15 southbound, as well as the parallel I-15 northbound to SR 91 westbound connecting ramp, opened March 20, 2017.

 When the 91 Express Lanes opened in 1995 between SR 55 and Green River Road, the facility boasted several firsts — the first privately financed toll road in the U.S. in more than 50 years, the world's first fully automated toll facility, and the first application of value pricing in America.

 91 Express Lanes customers pay tolls from pre-paid accounts, using a FasTrak transponder — a pocket-sized radio transmission device mounted to the inside of their vehicle's windshield.
 This electronic toll collection technology eliminates the need to stop and pay tolls at traditional tollbooths, thus ensuring the free flow of traffic on the 91 Express Lanes.

 The 91 Express Lanes was born from the need for congestion relief on the 91 Freeway when no public funds were available to solve this critical transportation problem.
 The concept was unique — the private sector would take the risk and the State would get congestion relief at no cost to taxpayers.

 On a wider scale, the 91 Express Lanes has contributed to major advances in the toll industry worldwide.
 The facility has been featured in the national and international media.
 Since the project opened in 1995, transportation officials from 21 U.S. states and 23 countries have visited the 91 Express Lanes to study its advanced systems and operations.

 Railroad

-The BNSF Southern Transcon runs through the canyon.
+The BNSF Railway's Southern Transcon runs through the canyon.
 Passenger trains in service through the canyon are the Amtrak Southwest Chief as well as Metrolink's 91/Perris Valley Line and Inland Empire–Orange County Line.